irahorecka/jupyterblack/README.md

 ### Bug Reports and Feature Requests

-Please use [issue tracker](https://github.com/irahorecka/jupyterblack/issues) for reporting bugs or feature requests.
+Please use the [issues tracker](https://github.com/irahorecka/jupyterblack/issues) to report bugs or submit feature requests.

 ### Development